 Interior designers know better than to succumb to the irresistible appeal of our favorite décor stores—which is why it may not be such a bad idea to hire them.
 In the spirit of being economically savvy—we tapped four interior designers to share with us the items they would never splurge on.
 How much do you actually spend on towels, pillows, and plants?
 Compare your cost-saving skills with the pros'.

 Courtesy of Katherine Carter

 "Don't bother splurging on indoor plants, because you may end up heartbroken," says interior designer Katherine Carter.
 "I'm not saying don't buy them, but don't import olive trees from Italy unless you are royalty—chances are you will be disappointed.
 They may not thrive that well in an indoor setting.
 Essentially, most plants are meant for outdoors and when brought indoors can become quite high maintenance.
 Large indoor plants require a lot of TLC.
-A great option that won't break your bank account and give you peace of mind when your beloved fig tree starts to wilt is to purchase artificial from Temple & Webster.

 Courtesy of Elizabeth Roberts

 "I buy all of my bath towels at Target," admits interior designer Max Humphrey.
 "They're like $15 each and super soft.
 I have a closet full of them and can afford to restock if I have guests staying for the weekend.
 I'm convinced they're the same exact 'Egyptian cotton' towels that high-end bath companies sell for three times the price."

 "I used to go all-out finding little decorative objects that cost a fortune and ended up in the junk drawer," says Humphrey.
 "Now I just buy houseplants if I need to fill a corner of a room the surface of a table.
 You can get a lot of bang for your buck, and they look great in any style home."